-I really believe that all of us display some sort of behaviors that you could classify as ‘borderline behaviors’.
-This is important because what may seem extremely odd and unusual to you could simply be no big deal and easy to handle to somebody else (like me).
+This is really important to understand because what may seem extremely odd and unusual to you could simply be no big deal and easy to handle to somebody else (like me).

 It’s extremely important that you stop labeling your partner as a borderline/BPD.
 Instead, start thinking about it in regards to behavior.
 Some important things to note: